-Genetic engineering methods enable a very targeted approach: Only the gene for the desired new characteristic is transferred directly to the crop.
+Genetic engineering methods enable a very targeted approach: Only the gene for the new, desirable characteristic is transferred directly to the crop.

-Critics view the transfer of genes from other species as a safety risk.
+Critics view the transfer of genes from other species as risky.

 This led to the development of genetic engineering, as researchers found enzymes in bacteria that cleave DNA in a precisely predetermined sequence.
 The first test application in viral genetic material occurred around 1970.